The Mediterranean Sea dried up almost completely during the Messinian Salinity Crisis

 Cut off from the world ocean

 The continents collided 15 million years ago.
-A land bridge first formed in the east (the Arabian Peninsula, connected to Asia), cutting off the connection to the Indian Ocean.
+A land bridge first formed in the east (the Arabian Peninsula, connected to Asia), cutting off the mariene connection to the Indian Ocean.
 To the west, Africa collided with Iberia and mountains rose.
 The Betic Cordillera in southern Spain and the Rif Mountains in Morocco were connected to each other forming a great mountainous arc (see map below).
-The Strait of Gibraltar now lies between these mountains, but it didn't exist back then.
-There were marine connections to the Atlantic, across the interior of Spain and of Morocco.
-But due to the action of plate tectonics these two corridors closed as well.
+The Strait of Gibraltar now lies between these mountains, but it didn't exist then.
+There were marine connections to the Atlantic, across the interior of Spain and of Morocco but due to the action of plate tectonics these two corridors closed as well.
 And by 5,97 million years ago, the Mediterranean was completely cut off from the global ocean.

 The large desiccated basin and Lago Mare

 But it was probably not terribly hot and inhospitable at all times, the climate varied from region to region, and fluctuated as time passed.
 Warmer and cooler episodes alternated.
 For the rocks show a succession of very saline to less saline layers.
-Sometimes some water flowed in, through the surrounding river networks, a temporary opening to the ocean, or rain.
+Sometimes some water flowed in, through the surrounding river networks, temporary openings to the ocean, or rain.

 Worldwide effects: Thermohaline circulation

 Because so much salt was locked away and no longer circulating in the world ocean, the global salt concentration had decreased.
 That in turn affected the thermohaline circulation, which is the big system of ocean currents that redistribute the planet's water masses that rise and sink and move laterally due to differences in temperature and salinity.
-This huge conveyor belt keeps the Earth's climate relatively mild and any disturbance in this system can have profound climate repercussions (Today, addition of cold fresh water from the melting ice caps will exacerbate climate change).
+This huge conveyor belt keeps the Earth's climate relatively mild and any disturbance in this system can have profound climate repercussions (Today, addition of cold fresh water from melting ice caps will exacerbate climate change).

 And because all the water of the Mediterranean had evaporated, more rain fell elsewhere.
 Mean sea level rose by 10 meters and coastal areas were flooded.